OpenMagnetics/WebBackend/README.md

-# Web
+# WebBackend

-This repository holds the code of the openmagnetics.com web.
-At the moment of this writing, it is thought to be done in Flask and Vue
+This project holds the code of the openmagnetics.com web backend, written in Tornado.